dobbs/turtle/README.md

 My main motivation for developing this library is to enable others to repeat those exercises in a web browser, especially on a mobile phone or tablet computer.

-It's not quite there (as of January 2011), but getting closer.
+As of September 2011 I've got most of the tools I was hoping to build including a kind of command history and versioning, an interactive shell and some animation.
+See the live demo at http://dobbs.github.com.

 -Eric